Our Water-Taxi Beach Hopping Tour!

 St. Lucia's natural beauty on land, is mirrored many time over under the sea within easy reach with just a mask, snorkel and fins.

-Your snorkeling gear is included in the package and our friendly water taxi driver will make sure everything fits you correctly.
+Your snorkelling gear is included in the package and our friendly water taxi driver will make sure everything fits you correctly.

 Once you've set foot into the warm Caribbean water, don't be surprised if the multi-colored fish think you are one of them.
 Fishing has been restricted for many years and the tropical fish have gotten so used to swimmers, some will even eat out of your hand.

 Don't hesitate to check the many guide books for all the bright, bizarre, odd shaped and funny looking species you're sure to see!!!

 St. Lucia, Dive in paradise!